How to integrate Outlook Mail (Office 365) with Tableau

 - Click OK to save the rule

-Actions supported by Outlook Mail (Office 365) Connector
+Supported Outlook Mail (Office 365) Connector actions

 - Download Message Attachment (Single File)